-Having experience in order to get experience can be a Catch-22.
-That’s why it’s important to study in a pharmacy technician training program that includes an internship or externship.
+Real world experience is important.
+That’s why it may be beneficial to study in a pharmacy technician training program that includes an internship or externship.

-No matter how hard you study, or how high your GPA, working alongside experienced professionals teaches you things you’ll never get from a lesson plan.
+No matter how hard you study or how high your GPA is, working alongside experienced professionals teaches you things you’ll never get from a lesson plan.
 Being a student in a real work environment allows you the chance to ask every question, overcome nerves, and even discover your own likes and dislikes about your potential career paths.
-In the end, you’ll graduate with much-needed experience for your resume, an excellent reference, and maybe some job leads, too.
+In the end, you’ll graduate with experience for your resume, a reference, and maybe some job leads, too.